San Francisco to Open Nation's First Supervised Drug Site

 “It's hard to really explain, but it's like home here,’ said Stephanie Peterson, a drug user who frequents Vancouver’s supervised injection sites.
 “When I first started coming here it was, obviously, for my drug use, but I've developed a very big relationship with a majority of the workers,” she said.
 “I look at them like a family so I come here to use, but I also come here when things are rough.”

 Peterson, 28, said the sites have given her a second chance at life – in more ways than one.
-She has used drugs since she ran away from home at 13 and has been homeless much of that time.
-Since visiting the Molson Overdose Prevention site in Vancouver, she has been able to get housing and now plans to enroll in college.
+She has continued to use drugs since running away from home at 13.
+Since then, she has more often than not been homeless.
+Since visiting the Molson Overdose Prevention site in Vancouver, however, she has been able to get housing and now plans to enroll in college.

-Peterson uses drugs daily, however, for the first time, she says she is finally willing to work towards getting clean.
+For the first time in her life, she says she is finally willing to work towards getting clean.

 “I'd want to see myself doing something along the lines of working with these injection rooms,” she said.